Finding lower bounds on the growth and entropy of subshifts over countable groups: Lower bound on the growth rate in the general case

 Then

 \end{corollary}

-If instead of a simple compacity argument, we apply Lemma \ref{extendablesamegrowth} we obtain a lower bound on the global complexity of the subshift.
+If instead of a simple compactness argument, we apply Theorem \ref{extendablesamegrowth} we obtain a lower bound on the global complexity of the subshift.
 Recall that the entropy of any subshift $X$ over a countable amenable group $G$ is given by $h(X)=\log \alpha(X)$.